The iPhone 7 hits stores -- but some models are already sold out

-Starting bright and early on Friday, September 16, you can get your hands on a brand new iPhone 7 or iPhone 7 Plus.
+Apple fans are finally laying their hands on the brand new iPhone 7 and iPhone 7 Plus.

+Eager customers joined long lines in cities like Sydney and Hong Kong on Friday as the new models went on sale, more than a week after they were unveiled.

+Apple (AAPL, Tech30) is releasing the phones, which are water resistant and feature beefed-up cameras, in more than 25 countries around the world.
+But people who haven't reserved one in advance won't be able to be too picky about the color.

-Nine days after announcing the pair of new devices, which are water resistant and feature beefed up cameras, Apple (AAPL, Tech30) will start selling them to eager fans in more than 25 countries.
-They'll be available at Apple stores, carriers, and retail partners.
-Many locations are opening their doors an hour early to accommodate the anticipated demand.
+They'll be available at Apple stores, carriers and retail partners.
+Many locations planned to open their doors an hour early to accommodate the anticipated demand.

 However, Apple is already warning customers that some of the phones will be in short supply.